The covalent bond

 In the formation of CH4 one s orbital and three p orbital of the central carbon atom participate.

-Similarly, in the CO2 molecule one orbital and three orbital of the central carbon atom participate but here two orbitals of carbon atom forms two π – bonds.
+Similarly, in the CO2 molecule one s orbital and three p orbital of the central carbon atom participate but here two p orbitals of carbon atom forms two π – bonds.
 Therefore, CH4 is sp 3 hybridized and CO2 is sp 2 hybridized.
 NOTE: Orbitals participate in π – bond formation is not counted to the hybridization.